 A chronicle is a factual written account of important or historical event in the order of their occurrence.
 Kairos is a Greek word meaning “an appointed time”.
 In Biblical usage of the word, Kairos takes on the added meaning of “God’s appointed time”.

 What you are about to read are actual accounts of God amazingly manifesting His powerful presence through prayer assignments that He had given to me to carry out over the course of several years.
-God gave me specific instructions on just how to carry these out these assignments, and He led me to do so across the state of South Carolina. still This book is a chronicle of those “God appointed times.”
+God gave me specific instructions on just how to carry out these assignments, as He led me across the state of South Carolina to accomplish them.
+These assignments were given to prepare our state for what is still to in a new movement, a new era on the earth.
+This book is a chronicle of those “God appointed times.”

+Patricia King, author and prophetic minister, wrote in her book, Prophetic Manifesto for the New Era, “In the early summer of 2019, I began to prepare before the Lord for the coming season.
+As I sought Him for clarity, I hear the Spirit of God reveal, ‘You are entering not just a new year or a new decade, but this is the beginning of a new era.’
+An era is defined as, ‘a long and distant period of history with a particular feature or characteristic.”’

+This is where I believe we are at in history.
+God is preparing us to enter a new era, a next age, of Him moving in the earth to prepare His Bride in unprecedented ways for His final coming.
+This book is about that preparation of Him ushering our state into this next, new era of His Church.

-‘’‘’ in historyenter,As you will find, there is no formula, but a yielded obedience to the voice of the Lord is.
-I have attempted to write down The natural and supernatural phenomenas, the signs and wonders, that occurred as
+As you will find, there was no formula in carrying out these types of prayer assignments, but a yielded obedience to the Voice of the Lord was all that was required.
+I have attempted to write down the natural and supernatural phenomena, the “signs and wonders”, that occurred as

-a result of these prayers, as they actually happened throughout this period have been written down as they happened as accurately as possible.
+a result of these prayers, as they actually happened and as accurately as possible.

-Prior to this book’s conception, I heard the voice of the Lord say, “It is time for the stories to be told.”
-My hope for you is readers, is that you will learn from the experiences throughout the these pages, and that you will encounter the living God for yourself as you peek over my shoulder to see him firsthand at work firsthand n this journey of mine.
+Prior to this book’s conception, I heard the Voice of the Lord say, “It is time for the stories to be told.”
+My hope for you, as readers, is that you will learn from the experiences throughout these pages, and that you will encounter the living God for yourself as you peek over my shoulder to see Him at work firsthand on this journey.

 The full revelation of what these encounters mean or why I was to participate in them has not yet been fully revealed.
 Many times, God reveals mysteries and secrets in layers and cycles.
-As we watch the days ahead unfold, I do believe for this time in our nation’s history that God will use them for a great good.
+As we watch the days ahead unfold, in our nation’s history, God will use them for His great good in His time.

-What an incredible honor it has been to partner with the Great, I Am in playing even a small part in what He is doing currently in our world today.
+What an incredible honor it has been to partner with the Great “I Am” in playing even a small part in what He is doing currently in our world.
 I don’t consider myself anything special, certainly no more special than anyone else reading this book.
-My qualifications” for writing this book have come from relied more in my weaknesseses, which has forced me to rely on His strengths.
-I’have included some of those weaknesses throughout this book, to show you themy struggles and even failures, so that Yahweh receives all the glory, because truly this was all His work.
+My “qualifications” for writing this book have come from my weaknesses, which has forced me to rely on His strength.
+I have included some of those weaknesses throughout this book, to show you my struggles and even failures, so that Yahweh receives all the glory, because truly this was all His work.
 I also hope that the lessons I learned along the way will help you in your journey.